brinkmanlab/cloud_recipes/README.md

 Services accessible via `kubectl proxy` can be listed by running `kubectl cluster-info`.

+Updating the Kubernetes version does not update the managed add-ons deployed with it.
+See [kube-proxy](https://docs.aws.amazon.com/eks/latest/userguide/managing-kube-proxy.html#updating-kube-proxy-add-on) and [aws-node](https://github.com/aws/amazon-vpc-cni-k8s/releases) daemonset upgrade information.

 Refer to the Kubernetes section for the remaining information.

 ## Azure